Mostafay65/Hospital-Management-System/README.md

 ## Features:

-- [x] The patient can register to the system an create his account.
+- [x] The patient can register to the system and create his account.

 - [x] The patient can make an appointment from home.

-- [x] The system sent an email to the patient to confirm his email when he register and another email when he makes an appointment to tell him information about his appountment .
+- [x] The system sent an email to the patient to confirm his email when he register and another email when he makes an appointment to tell him information about his appointment.

 - [x] The project has an admin panel to have control over all doctors' and nurses' accounts, departments, and appointments.

 - [x] Doctor can write a medicine to the patient in the prescription.

 - [x] The patient can get that medicine from the pharmacy with the nurse.

 ## Setup